VinceXIV/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  1. First, I got error 500 (Internal server error).
+This served as a clue to look at the server side, the logs especially.

+  2. I checked the last error and found "NameError (uninitialized constant ToysController::Toys):".
+  With this info, I knew I had to look at the controller folder, and especially the toys_controller.rb file to see where the class "Toys" has been used prior to being defined.
+My focus was especially on the action "create", since that is where our post request is routed.

+  3. I found the toy object had been created using `toy = Toys.create(toy_params)`.
+There was an error as "Toys" an inexistent class (which is also in line with ActiveRecord's convention of naming classes), was used in stead of just "Toy".

+  4. I replaced "Toys" with "Toy" in that statement and it worked

 - Update the number of likes for a toy